V-Sekai/manuals/docs/decisions/20220108-bake-blend-shapes-to-skeletons-for-performance.md

 3. Merge all meshes into one mesh (current limitation)
 4. Merge all animations into one animation and save a json of the frame and animation split times.
 5. Export one animation as an alembic sequence
 6. Export fbx with a meter to centimeter conversion and no animations.
 Set unit scale to 100.
+Export only deform bones.
+7. Import fbx with only deform bones.
+8. Export fbx again.
-7. Set BONE_COUNT to be 3x the bone count.
+9. Set BONE_COUNT to be 3x the bone count.
-8. Run dem bones (parameters to be determined)
+10. Run dem bones (parameters to be determined)
     * `dembones -i="Bone_Geom.fbx" -a="Bone_Anim.abc" --bindUpdate=2 -b=BONE_COUNT -o="Decomposition_$BONE_COUNT.fbx"`
-9. Use the resulting fbx
+11. Use the resulting fbx

 ### Open questions: